 - Make sure your house is escape proof, keep windows and doors closed.

-- Make sure your pets wear a tag with your contact details.
+- Make sure your pet wears a tag with your contact details.

 During the year, you can work on “desensitizing” your pet to loud noises, like fireworks, by controlled exposure and positive reinforcement.
 Desensitization takes training, time and patience, but will be a long-term solution to lower noise-based anxiety in your pet.
 If you have a fearful pet and want to desensitize them, it is always advised to work closely together with a pet behaviorist.
 Many people, with all the best intentions, try to train their pet themselves and unintentionally make the problem worse by using wrong methods, skipping steps, or going too fast.
 A pet behaviorist will look at your situation and pet, and make a suitable step-by-step plan to help your pet overcome their fear.
 They can also teach you how to train your pet the right way, using positive reinforcement, and give you other tips.